hamonangann/hamonangann/README.md

 ## Hi there! 👋

 My name is Nito.
-I love building softwares and simple Minecraft houses.
+I love building simple Minecraft houses and software.
 Nice to meet you!

 You can reach me via [my Email](mailto:b.hamonangan.p@gmail.com) or [my LinkedIn](https://www.linkedin.com/in/bornyto-hamonangan)

 <!--
 **hamonangann/hamonangann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.